Call for Papers 2019

 Session #3: Women Scholars Constructing Knowledge and Influencing the Public Discourse

-This session invites women scholars who have published books in the discipline of women studies, gender, and religion in 2017 and 2018.
-This panel of AAR and SBL authors will provide an overview of their books and share their perspectives on current research being published in women studies, theology, biblical studies, gender, and religion; and focusing on theology and religion’s relationship with the general public, public media, government agencies, corporate sector, nonprofit organizations, and legal cases addressing social justice issues.
-These scholars will also share their experiences regarding strategies and mechanics for getting Women studies and religion books published, and to offer advice for those seeking publication of their book manuscript.
+This session invites proposals from women scholars in religion who have published books in the discipline of women studies, gender, sexuality and religion in 2018 and 2019.
+This panel’s authors will provide an overview of their books and share their perspectives on current research in theology, biblical studies and religious studies, focused on the intersection of gender, sexuality or queer studies in the public sphere.
+These scholars will also share their experiences regarding strategies and mechanics for getting women studies and religion books published, offering advice to those seeking publication of their own book manuscripts.

 Please provide the following information:

 Individual paper abstracts (250 words) Visual presentations should include a picture

 Please label the attachment with your name and session you are applying.